GENERAL TERMS AND CONDITIONS

 - Family Affairs, acting under the name of Family Affairs, Advocatuur – Mediation – Coaching (hereinafter: Family Affairs) is a public partnership with limited liability registered as such at the Chamber of Commerce under no. 24452322.
 Family Affairs has its office at Wijnhaven 44 in Rotterdam (3011 WS).

-- Family Affairs is a cooperation of three lawyers on a cost-sharing basis.
-These three lawyers are Ms S.C.
-Braun, working from her private company Saskia Braun BV, registered at the Chamber of Commerce for Rotterdam under number 83298835, Ms M.C.
-Houwing, registered at the Chamber of Commerce for Rotterdam under number 244 504 81, and Ms E. Keijzerwaard, registered at the Chamber of Commerce for Rotterdam under number 244 515 30.
+- Family Affairs is a cooperation of two lawyers on a cost-sharing basis.
+These two lawyers are Ms S.C.
+Braun, working from her private company Saskia Braun BV, registered at the Chamber of Commerce for Rotterdam under number 83298835 and Ms E. Keijzerwaard, working from her private company Advocatenpraktijk mr. E. Keijzerwaard BV, registered at the Chamber of Commerce for Rotterdam under number 87114062.
 They will individually act as contractors.

 - These General Terms and Conditions apply to and are part of all assignments for (legal) services between one of the contractors of Family Affairs and the client as well as to all agreements arising from it and any further (legal) actions of one of the contractors of Family Affairs with, for or on behalf of the client.

 - Once the General Terms and Conditions apply, they also apply without any further application statement to new agreements between the parties and to all extra-contractual relations between the parties, in particular to unlawful acts or tort.
 Agreements as defined in this paragraph also include activities carried out by Family Affairs on behalf of their client.

 - If any stipulation in these General Terms and Conditions is void or nullified, the other terms will remain in full force.